Where and How We Planted our Gang of Eight

 We adopted this technique after digging many lovely holes that we back-filled with fine, loose potting soil.

-Planting advice now is to add about 20 per cent organic mixture to 80 per cent native soil by volume.
+Planting advice now says to add about 20 per cent organic mixture to 80 per cent native soil by volume.
 (Eyeball the two piles before mixing.)

 Our ratio is more like half native and half organic in the hope that we can break up the clay whose claim to fame is its ability to be molded into earthenware pots.